rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 ![W.V.
 Quine meme by [Daniel Estrada](https://plus.google.com/+DanielEstrada/posts/VPPtWTLTyUC).](img/quine-naturalism.png){#fig:quine-naturalism}

--   usually a pejorative
+-   Usually a pejorative
--   methodological naturalism
+-   Methodological naturalism
     -   What are the limits of science?
     -   Are there other ways of knowing?
 -   Unity of knowledge
     -   Wilson, E.O.
 (1998). *Consilience*. [^Wilson1998]
+-   Honorific reinterpretation
+    -   Rosenberg: *The Atheist's Guide to Reality* [^Rosenberg2011AGR]
+    -   Lawhead: "My Scientism" [^Lawhead20016]
 -   Is there any unique project left for metaphysics?
     -   "Are the questions of metaphysics more fundamental than those of science?" [^Ney2019]
--   honorific reinterpretation
-    -   Rosenberg: *The Atheist's Guide to Reality* [^Rosenberg2011AGR]
-    -   Lawhead: "My Scientism" [^Lawhead20016]

 [^Lawhead20016]: @Lawhead_2016_My_Scientism\.
 [^Ney2019]: @Ney_2019_Are_the_questions_of_metaphysics_more_fundamental\.